tc39/notes/es8/2017-11/nov-28.md

 YK: Yes, maybe follow the staging process yourself but move it along quicker - external to TC39.
 I would hope you would still follow a staging process for the same reasons we do.

-DE: We have the ECMA 402 update at the beginning of each meeting so we could use that time to discuss these changes rather than these additional 15 minute timeboxes.
+DE: We have the ECMA-402 update at the beginning of each meeting so we could use that time to discuss these changes rather than these additional 15 minute timeboxes.

 DE: Any other questions?
 No?
 Thank you!